 To start this level, you need to point out which platform you are going to release your game.
 Whether you are releasing it for Xbox, as a web game, or as a mobile application?
 After you are decided on your platform, find a programming language or a development engine that could work for this platform.

 In order to fight against this encounter, you should press on.
 If you want, take some days to remain away from your game in case you get stuck.
 This allows your mind to get freshen and have new ideas to enter.
 Typically, just sleeping on the issue assists you in finding a solution the other morning.
 Do not work yourself till death.
-Try to pace yourself so that you don’t become much discouraged or stressed.
+Try to pace yourself so you don’t become discouraged or stressed.

 4th Level: Release

 This is a guide to Mobile Games App.
-Here we discuss the introduction, tips to build your mobile games app, different levels of mobile games development tools.
+Here we discuss the introduction, tips to build your mobile games app, and different levels of mobile games development tools.
 You can also go through our other suggested articles to learn more –